Pueblos Galicia What to visit

 Carme Convent at the top

-The historic centre is quite small and you can easily walk its streets and alleys in a couple of hours.
+The historic center is quite small and you can easily walk its streets and alleys in a couple of hours.
 However, don’t miss Paseo do Espolón, Carme Convent or even Santiago Church.

 Pueblos Galicia What to visit Padron